aimsecond/CS-OpenCourse-Challenge/README.md

 # CS-OpenCourse-Challenge

 ## Motivation
 After I got my Electrical Engineering B.S. from Illinois Institute of Technology in May 2017, I decided to strengthen coding ability because a solid computer science background is preferred by the industry.
 Inspired by [Scott Young’s MIT Challenge](https://www.scotthyoung.com/blog/myprojects/mit-challenge-2/), I decided to start my own challenge.
-I will post all my resources on this website as well as Github and hopefully more people could benefit from it.
+I will post all my resources on the Github and hopefully more people could benefit from it.

 ## Course List
 Basically I will follow the [MIT Computer Science and Engineering 6-3](http://catalog.mit.edu/degree-charts/computer-science-engineering-course-6-3/) course list BUT I also modified the list a lot to fit my plan.
 As a former engineering student, I will skip some of the classes that I have already took.
 Also, some of the course in the MIT 6-3 list will be replaced by other WELL-KNOWN courses, which provided by world-class universities like UC berkeley, Stanford, Princeton, etc.